telegraphic/ska-sdp-datamodels/docs/src/installation/RASCIL_docker.rst

 The above command will mount your current directory int `myData` on the container filesystem.
 The code within the container will access your data files in this directory, so make sure, you run it from the directory where your images you want to check are.
 The output files will appear in the same directory on your local system.

+It will also pass in the absolute path of your current directory to the image in the ``DOCKER_PATH`` environment variable.
+This is necessary, so that the produced index files, which list all the output files the app produced, show the path to the output files in your local machine, not in the docker container.

 Update the ``CLI_ARGS`` string with the command line arguments of the :ref:`rascil_apps_continuum_imaging_checker` code as needed.
 Once the run finishes, the container will be automatically removed from the system because of ``--rm`` in the above command.